mryab/efficient-dl-systems/week07_application_deployment/homework/README.md

 ### How to submit?

-* Create a private GitHub repository
+* Create a **private** GitHub repository
-* Add [solution-extractor59](https://github.com/solution-extractor59) to collaborators. **It may take up to 30 minutes for your request to be processed**.
+* Install [greater-solution-extractor-59](https://github.com/apps/greater-solution-extractor-59) to your account and authorize it to your newly created repo.
 * Put `Dockerfile` in the root of the repository.
 This Dockerfile should assemble all code in your repo **and the model checkpoint** into the working service.
 * Go to [http://week07.hareburrow.space:8080](http://week07.hareburrow.space:8080) , use `student`/`Student!1` for login.
 * Build `week07-pipeline` with your repo as a parameter.